Benefits and other financial support you can claim during maternity leave.

 Sure Start Maternity Grant

 For your first child, you may be eligible for a one-off Sure Start Maternity Grant of £500 to help with the costs of the new child.
-You need to be in receipt of certain benefits including Child Tax Credit or Universal Credit to qualify.
-You will not have to pay the grant back and it will not affect your other benefits or Tax Credits
+You need to be in receipt of Universal Credit (or one of the benefits it has replaced) or Pension Credit to qualify.
+You will not have to pay the grant back and it will not affect your other benefits.

 Please note that you must make the claim within 6 months of the baby’s birth.
 It is therefore worth filling in the forms well before the baby is born (this can be done within 11 weeks of the baby’s due date).